infinum/android-handbook/Project structure/Gradle build system.md

 }
 ```

-###2.
-Lint options
+### 2. Lint options
 Lint is a static code analysis tool that checks your source files for potential bugs and optimization improvements.
 A lint check is mandatory on all projects.

 The `lintOptions` block defines the configuration for lint.
-Possible config values can be found on the [lint support](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Lint-support) page.
+For more info, check out the [lint support](https://developer.android.com/studio/write/lint?hl=en) page.

 The **abortOnError** flag **must be** set to true.
 You can disable some of the checks after your team leader's approval.
 All unapproved disabled checks and *abortOnError false* are subject to a yellow card.